hawkeyesec/scanner-cli/README.md

     -h, --help                       output usage information
     -t, --target </path/to/project>  The location of the project root -m, --modules <module1,module2>  Run specific module(s)
+    -o, --output </path/to/results.json>  Output the detailed JSON
 ```

 ## The output
-At the moment, the results are simply displayed a consolidated set of tables for each level, for example:
+The output is a summary view of what we found, significantly more details can be obtained by using the `--output` flag to write a json artefact.

 ```
-$ docker run --rm -v $PWD:/target stono/hawkeye
+$ docker run --rm -v $PWD:/target stono/hawkeye -o /tmp/results.json

 [info] Welcome to Hawkeye v0.1.0!

 [info] target /Users/kstoney/git/john-lewis/hs-development/hs-api